Lushai Expedition: Expedition

 The Government of India now decided that an expedition should be made into the Lushai country during the ensuing cold weather.
 It was decided that the force should consist two columns, the right advancing from Chittagong and the left from Cachar.
 General Brownlow, C.B., commanded the former, with Captain Lewin, Superintendent of the Chittagong Hill Tracts, as Civil Officer, and General Bourchier, C.B., with Mr. Edgar, Deputy Commissioner, Cachar, as Civil Officer, was in charge of the left or Cachar column.
+Colonel Frederick Sleigh Roberts was assigned senior staff officer of the force.
+He was placed in charge of despatching the stores and equipment of the columns until he joined the Cachar column under Bourchier on 3 November 1871.
+He would cooperate with Colonel Nuthall at Silchar to explore the route over the Burdban range before settling on a different entry point into the Lushai Hills.

 In addition to these two columns, a contingent of Meiteis accompanied by Colonel James Nuttall, the Political Agent of Manipur, made a demonstration across the southern border to co-operate with General Bourchier's portion of the expedition.

-The entire political and military conduct of the expedition was placed in the hands of the Military Commanders, who were specially instructed that the object of the expedition was not one of pure retaliation, but that the surrender of the British subjects held in captivity should be insisted on, and that every endeavour should be made to establish friendly relations with the savage tribes and to convince them that they had nothing to gain and everything to lose by placing themselves in a hostile position towards the British Government.
+The entire political and military conduct of the expedition was placed in the hands of the Military Commanders, who were specially instructed that the object of the expedition was not one of pure retaliation but that the surrender of the British subjects held in captivity should be insisted on, and that every endeavour should be made to establish friendly relations with the savage tribes and to convince them that they had nothing to gain and everything to lose by placing themselves in a hostile position towards the British Government.
+Lord Napier arranged for two officers with supreme authority in the military operations to offset the mistakes of single authority expeditions. he also instituted a system of integrating civil officers as advisors and channels of communications with the tribes who would answer to the column commanders.

-The Cachar column, which consisted of half a battery of Artillery, a company of Sappers, and 500 rifles, started on 15 December 1871.
-After encountering and overcoming considerable resistance and penetrating a very difficult country, General Bourchier destroyed the chief village of the offending tribes and imposed conditions of peace.
-Hostages were taken and a fine of arms and produce was levied.
-The column reached Cachar on its return on 10 March 1872.

-The Chittagong column of about the same force as that starting from Cachar advanced from Demagiri to deal with the Lyloos and Howlongs.
-Punishment was inflicted on these tribes and their full submission on suitable terms was secured.
-The restoration of all captives and an engagement to keep the peace in future were among the conditions on which the submission of the tribes was accepted.
-At the close of the expedition frontier posts were built to protect the border and bazaars were opened to encourage the Lushais to trade.
+The country's difficulty and terrain made the columns need to be lightly equipped.
+No tents were permitted to be taken, and items such as baggage and followers were to be reduced to a minimum.